70 years after closure, Neely School ready to provide lessons to next generation - Salisbury Post

 Julius was an AME Zion minister, farmer and businessman.
 He recognized the importance of education and wanted his family to have its benefit.
 The school was built in about 1908 and educated students until it closed in 1948.

-Marice Grissom Freeman, Erastus’ and Neely’s great-granddaughter, said hiding the school away in the woods was an intentional move to avoid racist backlash.
+Marice Grissom Freeman, Julius’ and Katie’s great-granddaughter, said hiding the school away in the woods was an intentional move to avoid racist backlash.
 About 1,300 students were taught at the school while it was operating.

-Now, the school stands just off the site where Erastus’ and Neely’s home stood.
+Now, the school stands just off the site where Julius’ and Katie’s home stood.
 A trail leads back to the original foundation site of the school — outlined with bricks that can be purchased via donation and inscribed with a donor’s name in honor of someone as a fundraiser for the project.

 The Neely School Foundation opted to move the building so people could see it.
-It spent decades abandoned in the woods, and only the Neely’s descendants and some locals were aware it existed.
+It spent decades abandoned in the woods.
+Only the Neely descendants and a small group of local residents knew it existed.

-Foundation President Mary Neely Grissom, granddaughter of Erastus and Neely, attended the school before it closed.
+Foundation President Mary Neely Grissom, granddaughter of Julius’ and Katie’s, attended the school before it closed.
 Grissom said at the time people did not recognize its historical significance, but decades later the family started talking about finding the old building.

 In 2010, some family members trekked into the woods to see if it was still standing.
 There were no roads, and some questioned if they could get down there.
 But they were determined.